MicrosoftDocs/windows-itpro-docs/education/windows/teacher-get-minecraft.md

     <!-- ![Enter school email address](images/enter-email.png) -->

 3. Select **Get the app**.
-This will take you to the Windows Store for Ecucation to download the app.
+This will take you to Microsoft Store for Ecucation to download the app.
 You will also receive an email with instructions and a link to the Store.

     <!-- ![You can get the app now](images/get-the-app.png) -->